srguglielmo/SimpleShib/readme.txt

 = 1.0.3 =
 * Compatibility with WordPress 5.1.
-* Improved compliance with WordPress coding standards.
+* Improve compliance with WordPress coding standards.
 * Use wp_safe_redirect() when possible.
 * Move PHP class into a separate file.
 * Change install instructions from a must-use plugin to a network-activated plugin.

 = 1.0.2 =
 * Compatibility with WordPress 5.
-* Improved compliance with WordPress coding standards.
+* Improve compliance with WordPress coding standards.
 * Minor documentation updates.

 = 1.0.1 =
-* Very minor documentation and code changes.
+* Minor documentation and code changes.
-* Added plugin banner to assets.
+* Add plugin banner to assets.

 = 1.0.0 =
 * Initial release.